parkminhyung/Option-Calculator/README.md

    - Set option parameters (underlying price, expiry date, volatility, etc.).
    - Select an option strategy and position.
    - Click the 'Show Plot' button to view the profit/loss curve and Greeks.

+4. Special features:
+   - Option prices are automatically calculated based on the Black-Scholes model when parameters are entered.
+Users can modify these prices if needed.
+   - The "+" and "-" signs before call and put in the option price section indicate buying and selling positions: "+" for buying (long) and "-" for selling (short).
+   - The volatility shown is the 52-week historical volatility, which users can modify.
+   - Strategy selection is made through the side, option type, and strategy selection fields.
+For example, selecting side: short, option type: call, and strategy: single creates a call option short strategy.
+   - The risk-free rate uses the U.S. 10-year Treasury yield as a benchmark.

 ## Project Structure